This post was most recently updated on January 12th, 2022

 1. Travel Keepsake Kits

 Get a box.
 Label it.
 Put all of your postcards, ticket stubs, receipts, and favorite photos in it.
 These are fun to display and even more fun to take down and go through the contents.
 They’ll be conversation starters, for sure!
 Travel keepsake kit idea from MarthaStewart.com.
+I love these boxes with a simple lock.

 2. Postcard travel journal